dougeby/IntuneDocs/intune/app-sdk-ios.md

 1. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

-2. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.
+2. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` to the keychain access groups.

-3. If you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<app_id_prefix>.com.microsoft.adalcache`.
-ADAL will set this for you unless you override it.
-If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.
+3. If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.

 ### Configure ADAL settings for the Intune App SDK